-As a documentary series that lives up to its title in every way imaginable, Miles Blayden-Ryall’s ‘The Real Bling Ring: Hollywood Heist’ can only be described as equal parts riveting and baffling.
-That’s because this three-part Netflix original carefully examines the outlandish tale of those teenagers who managed to rob the homes of several high-profile celebrities back in the late 2000s.
-Amongst them was none other than Diana Tamayo — so now, if you wish to learn more about her, her precise hand in the matter, as well as her current standing, we’ve got all the details for you.
+As documentaries living up to their title in every way imaginable, Netflix’s ‘The Real Bling Ring: Hollywood Heist’ and HBO’s ‘Ringleader: The Case of the Bling’ can only be described as equal parts riveting and baffling.
+That’s because these original productions carefully examine the outlandish tale of those teenagers who managed to rob the homes of several high-profile celebrities back in the late 2000s.
+Amongst them was none other than Diana Tamayo — so now, if you simply wish to learn more about her, her precise hand in the matter, as well as her current standing, we’ve got all the details for you.

 Who is Diana Tamayo?

 Although Diana Tamayo attended the alternative Indian Hills High School in the affluent neighborhood of Calabasas, California, like most other members of The Bling Ring, there were two key differences.
 The undocumented Mexican immigrant was Class President in 2008, months before she actually joined her friends/schoolmates Rachel Lee and Nick Prugo to burglarize a celeb’s home for the first time.
 Reports suggest the then-19-year-old’s initial hit was actor Orlando Bloom around early 2009, following which she freely partook in a few more massive residential loots alongside this group.

 However, everything came crashing down upon Nick’s arrest a few months later, especially as he soon confessed and led authorities directly to each culpable accomplice (at his lawyer’s advice).
 Diana was then identified as a vital part of the operation since her petite frame allegedly allowed her to crawl through dog doors or be boosted up windows so that she could open the way for others.
 She was subsequently arrested and charged, yet the clock turned in her favor once Investigative Lead Brett Goodkin was found to be serving as a paid advisor on a movie based on this case.